Blog

 The vendor-agnostic Intermediate Data Schema

-With over a decade in the industry, TetraScience has encountered hundreds of data formats.
+With over a decade in the industry, TetraScience has encountered hundreds of instruments and data formats.
 We realized that, to unlock the power of Machine Learning and AI, providing machine-readable and vendor-agnostic data is key.
 Therefore, we introduced the concept “Intermediate Data Schema” or IDS in the very beginning (we have a blog post explaining the IDS concept in detail).
 The IDS designed by TetraScience in collaboration with instrument manufacturers, scientists, and customers is an open, vendor-agnostic JSON schema that is applied to raw instrument data or report files.
 This schema is used to map vendor-specific information (such as the name of a field) to vendor-agnostic information.
 The IDS standardizes naming, data type (whether the field is a string, an integer, or a date), data range (e.g., a number must be positive), and data hierarchy.
 IDS fields can also be linked to external ontologies to enable semantic interoperability.
 To ensure IDS consistency, TetraScience has been creating IDS component libraries, some of which are general to all instruments, and others are specific to a particular instrument technique or category.
 Therefore, creating a new IDS is like playing LEGO®; you pick the pieces from the existing building blocks and assemble them.

 Some of the reusable IDS components